 All of the bitter waters have beneficial physiological effects – they facilitate the metabolism, that is, they have a kind of laxative effect.
-Besides this we know different medicinal waters which have a beneficial effect on various diseases, in the form of drinking or bathing.
+Besides this, we know different medicinal waters which have a beneficial effect on various diseases, when they are used for drinking or bathing.

-When isn’t it recommended to consume much mineral water?
+When is it not recommended to consume much mineral water?

 When is mineral water useful?

 It is good to drink high sodium-content mineral water if you want to make up for salt after a tiring hike or work-out, losing a lot of poisonous materials included valuable salt.

 The conclusion that it is more recommended in everyday life to drink tap water and consume different mineral water types only occasionally may be surprising.

 Let’s see the advantages of tap water compared to mineral water:

 - Tap water contains the proper amount of minerals necessary for the body

 - Its physical, chemical and microbiological parameters are regularly tested, its quality meets the strictest Hungarian government guidelines

 - Tap water gets in your flat through a closed, sunshine-free system